jmhayes3/fivethirtyeight_scraper/README.md

 # fivethirtyeight_scraper
-Web scraper that uses python and scrapy to retrieve sports predictions from the FiveThirtyEight website.
+Python script that uses Scrapy to retrieve sports predictions from the FiveThirtyEight website.